evkx/evkx.github.io/content/models/tesla/cybertruck/Cybertruck_AWD/_index.md

 ## Availability & Pricing

-This model had a world premiere on 30.11.2023, and deliveries started in November 2023.
+The Volkswagen Tesla Cybertruck AWD had its world premiere on 30.11.2023, with deliveries starting in November 2023.
 Please note that this model is available exclusively in North America.<div class="mt-3 mb-3">
 <a href="../" class="text-decoration-none text-black">
 <strong><i class="bi-arrow-left"></i> Tesla Cybertruck </strong>
 </a>